SkymouseStudios/skymse-jekyll/_drafts/10-best-apps-for-business-owners.md

 Something Harvest taught me was how to think of my time in terms of the value.

-If I'm doing business development, vs. web development vs. a call with a client, I've become way  more conscious of how I spend my time.
+If I'm doing business development vs. web development vs. a call with a client, I've become way  more conscious of how I spend my time.
 I'm tracking my time this very moment.
 So meta.

-### How we use Harvest in the workplace.
+### How we use Harvest in the workplace:

-* browser, phone, computer apps to make tracking time accessible
+* Browser, phone, computer apps to make tracking time accessible.
-* apply varied billable rates based on the type of task you're working on.
+* Apply varied billable rates based on the type of task you're working on.
-* if you've been inactive on your computer for an extended amount of time, Harvest will catch it and ask if you want to stop the timer and roll back the time.
+* If you've been inactive on your computer for an extended amount of time, Harvest will catch it and ask if you want to stop the timer and roll back the time.
-* generate invoices for your clients from right within harvest
+* Generate invoices for your clients from right within harvest.
-* integrate with your accounting app (Quickbooks has a native integration, we use Wave for account, so I integrated that via Zapier)
+* Integrate with your accounting app (Quickbooks has a native integration.
+We use Wave for account, so I integrated that via Zapier.)
 * It also integrates with Asana right in the app!

 ### What's new in Harvest 2018?

-Stuff
+Stuff.

 #### What you might not like